Perform Your Own 4 Season Color Analysis

 Eyes and hair = DARK –> Autumn

-Finding your season is that easy !
 It may be a bit tricky when you have a mix of light and dark.
 In that case the most dominant character will determine your type.
 In case of doubt, let me help you define your “season”.

-The best part of the color analysis is discovering your personal matching color palette!
+The best part of the 4 season color analysis is discovering your personal matching color palette!
 Scroll down and find out what garment colors should be in your closet from now on.
 Once you know your color palette, shopping for apparel, accessories and make-up will be a breeze !

 Winter types should wear colors that are sharp and clear.
 White, black, navy blue, red and shocking pink all go well with winter complexions.
 For lighter colors, wear icy tones rather than pastels.
 Avoid subdued tones like beige, orange and gold.